Eyonic/Interactive-D-D-Table/README.md

 1. The Raspberry Pi displays a top-down map on the TV.
 2. The keypad connects via GPIO or USB (depending on your build).
 3. Pressing a button triggers sound effects or changes the map.
-4. Background music updates automatically based on the current map.
+4. Background music/ sound effects updates automatically based on the current map.

-## 🚀 Getting Started

-Coming soon:
-- Wiring diagrams
-- Software installation instructions
-- Example maps and sounds

-## 📂 Folder Structure (planned)